What is Parkinson’s Disease?

 A medical review published in 2020 sought to evaluate the efficacy of medical cannabinoids by appraising the quality of previous clinical research.
 It also explored the factors stopping the use of cannabinoids in the clinical practice of Parkinson’s disease.

 A systematic review of various databases found 14 published studies found to assess the quality of.
-Of these 14 studies, 5 were randomised-controlled trials (RCT) and 9 were uncontrolled studies.
+Of these 14 studies, 5 were randomized-controlled trials (RCT) and 9 were uncontrolled studies.
 The review found that the positive effects of motor and non-motor symptoms described in the uncontrolled studies were not confirmed by the few RCT that had been looked at.
 Only one of these found a reduction of levodopa-induced dyskinesias, which are uncontrolled, involuntary movements that are associated with taking the potent Parkinson’s medication levodopa.
 Another found a reduction in anxiety and tremor amplitude.
 The other three RCT studies found no effect on symptoms of Parkinson’s disease.

 Through this review, insufficient evidence was found to lead to the reform of international legislation in regards to the use of medical cannabinoids in the treatment of Parkinson’s disease.
-Previous research into the topic was found to not be substantial enough to draw any conclusions, but had some results that could lead to more in-depth research into the potential for CBD to ease the symptoms of Parkinson’s.
+Previous research into the topic was found to not be substantial enough to draw any conclusions but had some results that could lead to more in-depth research into the potential for CBD to ease the symptoms of Parkinson’s.

 Could CBD cure Parkinson’s Disease?